Open 24 hours, 7 days a week

 Mopping Accidents At Work

-Many of our clients ask us, “I fell at work, what should I do?”
-When you are at work, your employer has a duty of care to ensure the workplace is free of risks and health and safety hazards.
-If such issues exist, steps ought to be taken to reduce them to the lowest level possible.
+Many of our clients ask us, “I fell at work; what should I do?”
+When you are at work, your employer has a duty of care to keep you safe whilst you work.
+Where risks exist, steps ought to be taken to reduce them to the lowest level possible.

 If you are injured because of negligence on the part of your employer, they could be held liable for your injuries.
 If work were injured because of a mopping accident at work while pregnant that was not your fault, which injured you or your unborn child, you could also be entitled to claim.
 Even though the accident may appear to be the fault of one of your colleagues, if they were not properly trained by your employer, they could still be held accountable for your injuries.